 Some people import contacts from personal inboxes, LinkedIn, etc. to their mailing lists.
-While LinkedIn, Gmail and other websites can be an extremely helpful tool in growing your email list, there is definitely a right way and a wrong way to utilize its capabilities.
-Before you use a tool, program, or website to gain interested contacts for your email list, it’s important to keep in mind that explicit permission is key.
+While LinkedIn, Gmail and other websites can be a beneficial tool in growing your email list, there is a right way and a wrong way to utilise its capabilities.
+Before you use a tool, program, or website to gain interested contacts for your email list, it’s important to keep in mind that explicit permission is principal.
 By explicit permission, we mean that each person you intend on emailing has agreed to, and is expecting to receive this communication.

 With that in mind, think about all of the people you are following on Twitter, friends with on Facebook, and connected to on LinkedIn.
 Did you specifically agree to be added to each and every one of their email lists simply by becoming a connection?
 Most likely not, and it wouldn’t be right to assume this of your connections either.

 “But, I know my LinkedIn connections are connected to me for a reason - they want to hear from me.”